tony-reddington/goodfoodmood/README.md

 #### As a user, I want -
 * the navigation bar clearly visible so I can easily navigate the website.
+* a page displaying all uploaded recipes.
 * the website responsive across devices so I can swap and change devices as I wish.
 * the page laid out neatly so that I can find information effortlessly.
-* to create an account that will be home to all the recipes and allow me to create, replace, update and delete recipes that i have uploaded to the website.
+* to create a profile that will be home to all my recipes and allow me to create then replace, update and delete recipes that i have uploaded to the website.
-* functionality to search recipes by category

 ### Site owner goals

 #### As the site owner, I want -
 * to provide a simple navigation display making it easy for users to navigate through the website.
+* to display all recipes on the home page.
 * to provide responsiveness across all device screen sizes.
-* to layout all recipe information as clearly as possibly so users can find everything with ease.
+* to lay out all recipe information as clearly as possibly so users can find everything with ease.
-* to allow users to create accounts giving then access to create or replace, update and delete recipes they have previously added.
+* to allow users to create profiles, giving them access to create, replace, update and delete recipes.
-* to provide a search field to search for recipes by category

 ### Design